The purpose of the Order of the Arrow, Scouting's National Honor Society, is fourfold:

 - Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.

-For more complete information about Tamegonit Lodge and the customs and traditions of the Order of the Arrow, download the following documents:
+For more complete information about Tamegonit Lodge and the customs and traditions of the Order of the Arrow, review the Lodge Handbook & By-Laws on our Resources page.

 The History of Tamegonit Lodge